bigbosstony/N00769714.github.io/README.md

 between raspberry pi and the bridge by using python.
 There are multiple ways to do so.
 I first use IFTTT which is the easiest way to get connection with the bridge.
 The whole process is done by ZigBee protocol, and I am coding on the raspberry pi by python and existed hue library provided by GitHub.
+The python library foe Philips Hue is compatible with Philips Hue API 1.0.

 The project gives you the freedom to use your lights and discover the possibility to extend ways to use Philips Hue.
+With A19 white Bulbs, you only find a little fraction of the Hue, but understanding the theory behind it, you can set up more ambitions project with colour ambiance kit A19 and others.

 \pagebreak